File Sharing and Storage

 mail.enabled: truewith valid SMTP settings

-- The link has expired.
+- The link has expired or does not exist.
+Expired and missing links both return 404 Not Found.
 The file owner needs to create a new one.

 - Increase

-For users who want to integrate programmatically, the full API endpoints are listed below.
-See API Documentation for details.
+The full storage and sharing endpoints are listed below.
+See API Documentation for authentication and general usage.

 | Method | Endpoint | Description |